GoIncremental/gi-commerce/README.md

 - Client side components: `bower install gi-commerce`

 ##Release Notes
+v0.5.15
+- triggers 'giCart:accountRequired' event on $rootScope with account info details when new account is required.
+Consuming applications should respond to this event by creating an account.

 v0.5.14
 - added validation for account username as part of checkout processing